RRZE-HPC/likwid/doc/archs/sandybridgeep.md

 \anchor SNBEP_PBOX
 <H2>PBOX counter</H2>
-<P>The Intel&reg; SandyBridge EP/EN microarchitecture provides measurements of the Ring-to-PCIe (R2PCIe) interface in the Uncore.
+<P>The Intel&reg; SandyBridge EP/EN microarchitecture provides measurements of the Ring-to-PCIe (R2PCIe) interface in the uncore.
 The description from Intel&reg;:<BR>
 <I>R2PCIe represents the interface between the Ring and IIO traffic to/from PCIe.
 </I><BR>
 The R2PCIe performance counters are exposed to the operating system through a PCI interface.
 Independent of the system's configuration, there is only one Ring-to-PCIe interface.
-The name PBOX originates from the Nehalem EX Uncore monitoring where those functional units are called PBOX.
+The name PBOX originates from the Nehalem EX uncore monitoring.
 </P>
 <H3>Counter and events</H3>
 <TABLE>